-Lift Chair Recliners play an essential role in helping those with weak hips and knee joints who require assistance to stand up from a seated position.
-There are different types of lift recliners, along with several options that are functional and designed with the individual’s safety in mind.
+Lift Chair Recliners are a mobility aid that play an essential role in helping those with weak hips and knee joints who require assistance to stand up from a seated position.
+There are different types of lifting recliner chairs, along with several options that are functional and designed with the individual's safety in mind.
 Technology has come a long way with lifting chairs; they are helpful and can accommodate all body types and sizes.
 From heavy-duty, leather to electric lift chairs with massage and heat, there are many different options to help someone safely get up and stand from any sitting position.

 Electric Recliner Lift Chairs are of particular importance to seniors and to the mobility impaired.
 These adaptive seating devices offer greater independence and reduce the risk of self-injury.
 Numerous medical studies depict the benefits of using these sit-to-stand position (STS) devices to aid in daily living.
 Excepts from some of these studies are below.

 Standing and sitting are the necessary motions in activities of daily living.
 However, people with disabilities whose muscular systems are weakened by degenerative joint disease have difficulty with everyday actions such as sitting down and getting back up to a standing position.
 Some require caregiver assistance to do daily functions.
 Often this assistance puts the caregiver at risk from assisting with weight-bearing while in awkward positions.
 Caregiver injuries while assisting seniors is a growing concern.
 Devices and equipment to aid in lifting and to compensate for elderly impairments help to promote senior activity and independence.1